meleap/myo_AndoridEMG/README.md

-# myo_AndoridRMG
+# myo_AndoridEMG
-We got the Myo's RMG-data on Android by hacking bluetooth.
+We got the Myo's EMG-data on Android by hacking bluetooth.